rduplain/qwerty.sh/README.md

 download over plaintext internet connections without a checksum or signature.

-Until it is trivial to download, verify, and unpack files _from anywhere_, developers and builds will skip (or not even consider!) the verification step.
+Until it is trivial to download, verify, and unpack files _from anywhere_, developers and builds will skip the verification step, or not even consider it!
 Verification is about trust and repeatability; the only way to know that you downloaded what you expected is to know up front what you are expecting.

 ### Why "qwerty.sh"?